Towards a Happy Workplace

 Employee Health Check-up Headcount and Expenses

-General Health Examination (Note 1)
+General Health Check-up (Note 1)

 Item | Billion HQ | Yilan Plant | BEC Taiwan | Billion EVC | Billion Watts |